The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 5–6 Optimal scalp pH — supports diverse microbiome, ceramide enzyme activation, and barrier integrity.
 Confirmed by JCAD peer-reviewed evidence.[1]

-80% Clinical improvement rate in seborrheic dermatitis patients treated with a pH-correcting cleansing system over 16 weeks in a 2025 peer-reviewed cohort study.[2]
+80% Overall clinical improvement in seborrheic dermatitis at 16 weeks with a pH-correcting cleansing system, in a 2025 peer-reviewed cohort of 20 patients.[2]

 What high pH actually does to the scalp

-Peer-reviewed evidence published in the Journal of Clinical and Aesthetic Dermatology confirms that high pH induces swelling of the stratum corneum, disrupts the microenvironment for commensal microbes, and inactivates the enzymatic systems that process ceramide precursors — the same ceramide-processing enzymes that maintain barrier integrity and prevent TEWL.[1]
+Peer-reviewed evidence published in the Journal of Clinical and Aesthetic Dermatology confirms that high pH induces swelling of the stratum corneum, disrupts the microenvironment for commensal microbes, and inhibits the enzymatic systems that process ceramide precursors — the same ceramide-processing enzymes that maintain barrier integrity and limit TEWL.[1]
 This is not a theoretical concern.
-It means that every time a client washes with a standard alkaline formula, the scalp's repair capacity is actively suppressed — before a single active ingredient from the protocol is applied.
+It means that every time a client washes with an alkaline formula, the scalp's repair capacity is working against a headwind — before a single active ingredient from the protocol is applied.
+High-throughput sequencing has confirmed that shampoo choice alone measurably changes scalp microbiome composition over a course of use.[15]
 The cleanser is either working with the scalp's biology or against it.
 There is no neutral option.

-The Kapyderm cleansing bases are pH-balanced to match the scalp's natural acid mantle — not as a marketing claim, but as a clinical requirement for the rest of the Dermotricology protocol to function at full efficacy.
+The Kapyderm cleansing bases are formulated at pH 5.0 to match the scalp's natural acid mantle — not as a marketing claim, but as a clinical requirement for the rest of the Dermotricology protocol to function at full efficacy.
 A scalp prepared at the correct pH is a different biological environment than one that has just been washed with an alkaline SLS-based formula.
 The downstream impact on ampoule penetration, tonic absorption, and follicle receptivity is real and measurable.

-Sodium lauryl sulfate (SLS) is the primary cleansing surfactant in the majority of professional shampoos on the market — including Nioxin's System 1 through 6 cleansers.
+Sodium lauryl sulfate is the primary cleansing surfactant in a large share of shampoos on the market, professional lines included.
 It creates rich lather and removes oil effectively.
 It also does several things the brands using it are not advertising.

 What the peer-reviewed record shows on SLS

-Microbiome destruction: Research published in the Journal of Clinical and Aesthetic Dermatology (2023) explicitly states that SLS-containing products "destroy the microbiome and dry the skin in patch tests."[1]
+Microbiome disruption: Research published in the Journal of Clinical and Aesthetic Dermatology (2023) states that SLS-containing products destroy the microbiome and dry the skin in patch tests.[1]
 The scalp microbiome is not cosmetically inconvenient — it is the functional environment in which every active ingredient in the Dermotricology protocol operates.

 Follicular deposition: Autoradiographic studies using radiolabeled SLS found heavy deposition of the surfactant on the skin surface and in the hair follicles themselves.
-The Cosmetic Ingredient Review (CIR) safety assessment concluded that cosmetic products applied to skin should not contain SLS concentrations above 1% due to its potential to deposit on hair follicles and produce comedones.[5]
-Standard commercial shampoos formulate SLS as a primary ingredient — typically at concentrations well above this threshold.
+The Cosmetic Ingredient Review safety assessment concluded that cosmetic products applied to skin should not contain SLS concentrations above 1% due to its potential to deposit on hair follicles and produce comedones.[5]
+That threshold applies to leave-on products; shampoos are rinse-off, but the deposition finding is still the reason to prefer a milder surfactant for daily use.

-Rebound sebum production: Aggressive stripping of scalp sebum with SLS-based cleansers triggers compensatory sebaceous gland activity — increasing sebum production after washing.
+Rebound sebum production: Aggressive stripping of scalp sebum with harsh cleansers triggers compensatory sebaceous gland activity.
 For K2 oily scalp clients, this creates a cycle: strip → rebound → strip again.
 The result is a scalp that appears oily faster than before the client started using the product.[1]

-TEWL increase: Research published in the International Journal of Trichology (2024) found that frequent washing with harsh formulas significantly increases scalp transepidermal water loss (TEWL) — the primary clinical indicator of barrier damage.
-A scalp with elevated TEWL is losing moisture continuously, regardless of how many hydrating products are applied topically.[9]
+TEWL and wash frequency: Research published in the International Journal of Trichology (2024) measured scalp transepidermal water loss against hair wash frequency and found a significant relationship — TEWL being the primary clinical indicator of barrier damage.[9]
+A scalp with elevated TEWL is losing moisture continuously, regardless of how many hydrating products are applied topically.
+Related work measuring scalp sebum, pH, TEWL and barrier function across scalp regions confirms these are trackable, changeable parameters rather than fixed traits.[3]

 The professional implication

-When a certified Technician of Dermotricology sends a client home with an SLS-based "professional" shampoo — regardless of brand — they are prescribing a product that disrupts the microbiome between every in-center visit, elevates TEWL, deposits in follicles, and triggers sebum rebound in oily scalp types.
+When a certified Technician of Dermotricology sends a client home with an SLS-based "professional" shampoo — regardless of brand — they are prescribing a product that works against the microbiome between every in-center visit, and that triggers sebum rebound in oily scalp types.
 The choice of home cleanser is not a retail decision.
-It is a clinical decision that determines how much of the in-center protocol's work gets undone before the next appointment.
+It is a clinical decision that determines how much of the in-center protocol's work holds before the next appointment.

 The Scalp Microbiome and Why Your Cleanser Shapes It